Transonic accretion flow in the mini discs of a binary black hole system: Model equations

 \section{Model equations}

 In this section, we aim to model the transonic accretion flow in the CPD within the stationary and axisymmetric BBH system (\ref{eq:BBH-metric}).
-Hydrodynamics of the CPD are studied within the framework of general relativity \cite{Rezzolla-2013-book}.
+Hydrodynamics of the CPD are studied within the framework of general relativity \cite[]{Rezzolla-2013-book}.
 We consider the fluid motion is restricted on the $z = 0$ plane of the central source ($u^z = 0$ and $\partial Q/\partial z = 0$, where $Q$ represents any flow parameter).
+It is important to note that the assumption of $u^z = 0$ is a valid approximation when the binary mass ratio ($q$) is small and the binary separation ($z_2$) is large.
+This is because the gravitational force exerted by the secondary black hole on the accreting material surrounding the primary black hole is negligible compared to the force from the primary black hole.
+However, for moderate to large mass ratios (up to a maximum value of $1$), assuming $u^z = 0$ becomes a rough approximation as the gravitational influence of the secondary black hole becomes effective.
+Nevertheless, to simplify our analysis, we adopt $u^z = 0$ for all mass ratios.
+Furthermore, the metric exhibits time translation ($t$) and azimuthal ($\phi$) symmetries.
+Consequently, the BBH metric is associated with two Killing vectors along the $t$ and $\phi$ directions.
+Any matter living in this background must also adhere to these symmetries to maintain the stability of the entire system.
+This ensures the conservation of energy and the angular momentum flux associated with the flow.
+Under these circumstances, the matter near the primary black hole must have angular momentum aligned with the $Z$-axis, and hence matter will approximately lie on the $z = 0$ plane as long as the mini disk is concerned.
 Additionally, we assume that the flow is steady ($\partial Q/\partial t = 0$), axisymmetric ($\partial Q/\partial \phi = 0$), and inviscid.